 A portion of DUI cases do not involve alcohol, marijuana or prescription drugs.
 Instead, these cases involve prescription drugs, which were often taken precisely as recommended by the physician.
 Yet, the driver is still arrested for DUI – a fact that leaves many dismayed and perplexed.

 Unfortunately, the law allows authorities to arrest a driver if they have reason to believe that they ingested a substance that may have impaired their driving abilities.
-The involvement of a prescription drug that was taken as-directed is a point that’s often considered in the case, serving as a mitigating factor in some cases.
+When consuming a prescription drug that was taken as-directed is a point that’s often considered in the case, serving as a mitigating factor in some cases.

 Will I Definitely Lose My License After a DUI?